h2non/rocky/README.md

 #### route#transformRequestBody(middleware, [ filter ])

-**Caution**: using this middleware could generate negative performance side-effects, since the whole payload data will be buffered in the heap until it's finished.
-Don't use it if you need to handle large payloads

-This method allow you to intercept and transform the response body recieved from the client before sending it to the target server.
+This method implements a non-instrusive native `http.IncommingMessage` stream wrapper that allow you to intercept and transform the request body received from the client before sending it to the target server.

-The `middleware` argument must a function accepting the following arguments: `function(req, res, next)` The `filter` arguments is optional and it can be a `string`, `regexp` or `function(req)` which should return `boolean` if the `request` passes the filter.
+The `middleware` argument must a function which accepts the following arguments: `function(req, res, next)` The `filter` arguments is optional and it can be a `string`, `regexp` or `function(req)` which should return `boolean` if the `request` passes the filter.
 The default check value by `string` or `regexp` test is the `Content-Type` header.

 In the middleware function **must call the `next` function**, which accepts the following arguments: `err, newBody, encoding` You can see an usage example [here](/examples/interceptor.js).

+**Caution**: using this middleware could generate in some scenarios negative performance side-effects, since the whole payload data will be buffered in the heap until it's finished.
+Don't use it if you need to handle large payloads.

 The body will be exposed as raw `Buffer` or `String` on both properties `body` and `originalBody` in `http.ClientRequest`:
 ```js